 Conor Woodman has always been fascinated with crime, and he’s not the only one.
 Criminality, in its many forms, dominates TV dramas, the box office and the book charts, with criminals presented as lovable rogues and their transgressions glorified.
 However, the more time Conor spent with criminals, the more interested he became in what it really takes to commit crime.
 As a result, he has spent the last four years journeying around the globe, tracking some of the world's richest, and most unpleasant criminals.

-THE SCAM HUNTER takes us on a journey through the lawless backstreets of cities such as Mumbai, Bogota, New Orleans, Mexico City and Jerusalem.
+SHARKS takes us on a journey through the lawless backstreets of cities such as Mumbai, Bogota, New Orleans, Mexico City and Jerusalem.
 Here, in the hidden depths, he uncovers the people and the scams that keep the global black economy moving.
 From steamy Southern State dice games to a kidnapping in Mumbai, from Argentinian currency counterfeiters to cannabis cultivation in Birmingham, Conor investigates who really runs these cities, who they are exploiting and what local corruption allows these dark markets to thrive.

 Many of our favourite brands now openly espouse 'ethical' credentials, so how is it that they can import billions of pounds' worth of goods from the developing world every year while leaving the people who produce them barely scraping a living?
 Are they being cynically opportunistic?
 Or is it that global commerce will always be incompatible with the eradication of poverty?
 And, if so, are charity and fair trade initiatives the only way forward?